DiamondLightSource/nexgen/docs/api.rst

     :show-inheritance:

+When operating a Dectris detector, the goniometer and detector axes values are usually stored in the `config/` dataset.

+.. autofunction:: nexgen.tools.MetaReader.update_goniometer

+.. autofunction:: nexgen.tools.MetaReader.update_detector

-A couple of functions are available for reading the information stored in the metafile and copying it across to the new NeXus file:
+A couple of functions are available for reading the information stored in the metafile and copying it across to the new NeXus file by overwriting the existing values unless otherwise specified:

 .. autofunction:: nexgen.tools.MetaReader.overwrite_beam